imanolarrieta/pbdm-mechanism/README.md

 # Experiment

-The experiment folder contains the files that create the causal-learning website used for running the experiment in Mechanical Turk
+The experiment folder contains the files that create the causal-learning website used for running the experiment in Mechanical Turk.

 # Analysis